Mangoesmapping-GeorgeCorea/FunGIS2022/README.md

 The repo covers the worshop on QGIS Web and Mobile at the 2022 conference and has been updated for the 2023 Spatial Olympics.

 ## SPATIAL OLYMPICS 2023
-The focus here is only on the essentials required for Spatial Olypics and using ChatGPT to develop the inputs.
+The focus here is only on the essentials required for Spatial Olypics.

 Download QField:
 Go to your phone's app store (like the Apple App Store or Google Play Store).